creativecreature/sturdyc/README.md

 	orderClient := NewOrderAPI(cacheClient)
 	ctx := context.Background()

+	// Next, we'll call the orderClient to make sure that we've retrieved and cached
-	// Next, we'll seed our cache by fetching the entire list of IDs for all options sets. log.Println("Filling the cache with all IDs for all option sets") orderClient.OrderStatus(ctx, ids, optionSetOne)
+	// these IDs for all of our option sets. log.Println("Filling the cache with all IDs for all option sets") orderClient.OrderStatus(ctx, ids, optionSetOne)
 	orderClient.OrderStatus(ctx, ids, optionSetTwo)